-1.1 The case for adopting Neuropad to detect preclinical diabetic peripheral neuropathy is not supported by the evidence.
-Neuropad detects sub-normal sweating in patients with diabetes but the clinical importance of this in current NHS care pathways is poorly defined.
-There is insufficient evidence to support the use of Neuropad in patients in whom 10 g monofilament testing for diabetic peripheral neuropathy is not possible.
+Neuropad detects abnormal sweating in people with diabetes.
+But the clinical importance of this is poorly defined.
+There is insufficient evidence to support the use of Neuropad in people in whom 10 g monofilament testing for diabetic peripheral neuropathy is not possible.